stated-tech/Grants-Program/applications/root.md

 **How did you hear about the Grants Program?**

-Being an active part of the Substrate ecosystem.
+All Decent Partners, Polkassembly and Stated.Tech are an active part of the Substrate ecosystem.